Virtual Patients, Real Gains: Digital Twin-Based Simulated CT for Multitask Lung Nodule Analysis: Methods

-We utilized the \textbf{X-Lesions tool}~\cite{sauer2019lesion,mccabe2024lunglesions} to generate and embed simulated lung nodules into digital human twins.
+\textbf{X-Lesions tool}~\cite{sauer2019modeling,mccabe2024synthesizing} was utilized to generate and embed simulated lung nodules into digital human twins.
 Nodules were created at 0.1 mm voxel resolution, with controlled size, shape, and density.
-Internal heterogeneity of texture was introduced by the 3D clustered lumpy background (CLB) model~\cite{mccabe2024lunglesions}.
-Lesion sizes were drawn from a gamma distribution based on NLST~\cite{nlst2011} nodule data,
+Internal heterogeneity of texture was introduced by the 3D clustered lumpy background (CLB) model~\cite{mccabe2024synthesizing}.
+Lesion sizes were drawn from a distribution based on National Lung Cancer Screening (NLST)~\cite{national2011reduced} nodule data.

-where \( \ell_s \) represents lesion size, and \( a, b \) are shape and scale parameters.
-This pipeline ensures a robust, enriched distribution.
 Fig.~\ref{SYNLUNGS_EXAMPLE} shows axial slices of digital twins with embedded nodules.
+After nodule insertion, CT imaging was simulated with \textbf{DukeSim}~\cite{abadi2018dukesim}, a validated tool using ray tracing for primary signals and Monte Carlo simulation for scatter and dose.
+Projections were reconstructed with a vendor-neutral MCR toolkit replicating two scanners: a W12 configuration (12 mm collimation, narrower 1.5 mm detectors) and a W20 configuration (20 mm collimation, wider 2.19 mm detectors).
+Both acquired 1,000 projections per scan across three reconstruction filters (Hann 0.5, 0.6, 1.2), spanning a representative range of acquisition conditions.
+Fig.~\ref{SYNLUNGS_EXAMPLE} presents examples of simulated CT images.